sailinglab/pgm-spring-2019/_pages/description.md

 You have a total of **5 grace days** on which you can submit the summaries after the start of class or via email to [10708-instructor@cs.cmu.edu](mailto:10708-instructor@cs.cmu.edu) with no penalty.

 The summaries must be written at a high level and should focus on the main points of the assigned reading.
-As long as the summary is reasonable, full credit will be given.
+As long as the summary is reasonable, full credit will be given. -->

-### Scribe Duties
+### scribe duties

 Each student is required to scribe for a small number of lectures (most likely just 1).
 Most lectures will have at least 2 students acting as scribes, and they should work as a team.